dilshankarunarathne/design-patterns/src/main/java/me/karunarathne/DesignPatterns/Singleton/README.md

 behavior, inconsistent results, etc.

 We can create our resource class with a private constructor.
-And when we need to instantiate it,
+And when we need to instantiate it, we can have a single static instance and pass it using a `getInstance()` static method.